This coconut blueberry mojito recipe with strawberries is a healthier, gluten free, easy Summer drink with only 130

 Just an educated guess here: I THINK that means YOU?

 Right along side Tropical white moscato sangria, Mojitos are my Summer go to.
 Whether you get a little crazy and make a blended raspberry mojito, or one more “true to form” like this blueberry mojito recipe, I just DIG ‘EM.

 They’re just the right blend of cool, fresh, sweet and TANGY with that zesty lime that makes laying out in the 10000-degree weather SOMEHOW seem bearable.

-And when you invite a few blueberry’s and strawberries over to the party, turning the typical lime and mint combo into a BERRY mojito recipe, WITH COCONUT?
+And when you invite a few blueberry’s and strawberries over to the party, turning the classic mojito recipe into a BERRY mojito recipe, WITH COCONUT?

 We’re just slurping RIGHT INTO SUMMER internet friends.

 Let’s start with the basics though.
 Maybe a few of you have yet to make a mojito.
 If this is you I demand you get up off your couch and do this RIGHT NOW.
 Do not venture into the land of non-traditional mojitos JUUUUUST yet.

 A classic mojito ingredients are muddled mint and limes, which is then mixed with white rum, simple syrup (a sugar and water syrup to add sweetness) and club soda.

 How to make a mojito: